Body grooming

-Body grooming is the act of hair removal from the body.
-For men, this is a part of male grooming.
+Body grooming is the act of maintaining a clean appearance.
+It is typically associated with hair.

 Grooming today

 Today, men and women around the world embrace body grooming as an essential part of their everyday routines.
 Once an activity limited to the daily morning shave of the face, grooming is now about the whole body from head to toe.

 20% of men aged 15 to 90 in the United States and 50% of men in Germany of the same age shave, wax, sugar or trim hair below the neck.
 For men between 24 and 34 in the U.S., the number jumps to 30% and in Germany, the number reaches 40% among men between 20 and 34 years of age, with numbers still rising.

 Salons that cater to the grooming needs of men have opened up all over the world and offer services in a masculine environment that fights the age-old stigma that waxing and shaving below the neck is just for women.